Courtesy of Josh Dotoli Group/Compass

 Alicia Cervera, who is in charge of sales at that Natiivo condo in downtown Miami, said that in the new development world, “We are used to selling sight unseen.”

 She has put some properties under contract since coronavirus began.
 While presentations are gaining traction, Cervera acknowledged people often want to touch and feel what they’re buying.

 “That’s why we make these beautiful sales centers,” she said.

 On a recent day, her team did 70 presentations that reached 330 people total, she said.

 “That doesn’t go without rewards,” she said.
 “Sales is a number game.
 It can translate to quite a lot of business.”

 Quadro, a new condo tower in Miami’s Design District, was supposed to launch sales in March.
 The 12-story, 198-unit building by Alta Developers features one- and two-bedroom units that start at $400K.

-The team from Fortune Development Sales canceled a planned sales launch event and pivoted to using videos, virtual tours and interactive floor plans to show off units to buyers.
+The team from Fortune Development Sales canceled a planned sales launch event and pivoted to using videos.
+The virtual tours and interactive floor plans to show off units to buyers.
 They are playing up low interest rates and Quadro’s short-term rental program that lets owners lease out their space when they’re not using it.

-Alta CEO Raimundo Onetto said in a statement that the units were at “truly compelling price points” given the amenities — a pool and cabanas, yoga and spinning rooms and a “state-of-the art pet washing facility” — and the neighborhood.
+Alta CEO Raimundo Onetto said in a statement that the units were at “truly compelling price points” given the amenities.
+A pool and cabanas, yoga and spinning rooms and a “state-of-the art pet washing facility” — and the neighborhood.

 The Design District is home to high-end shops like Fendi, Bvlgari, Cartier, Hermès and Balenciaga, where residents can easily walk outside and shop, just as soon as the stores reopen.